christophermayfield/thesisprogress/dailythoughts.md

 #February 20th, 2019

 I have been coughing alot for months.
 My spirits are starting to get a little down.
 I think that I need to go to the doctor.
 I'm probably going to call to make an appointment.
+I really hope that nothing is wrong with my health.